mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive &optional arg
 ```

-Kill or bury current buffer.
+Kill or bury the current buffer.

 This is a universal killing mechanism.
-When argument `arg` is given and it's
+When the argument `arg` is given and
-not `nil`, kill current buffer.
-Otherwise behavior of this command varies.
+it's not `nil`, kill the current buffer.
+Otherwise the behavior of this
-If current buffer matches a buffer designator listed in
+command varies.
+If the current buffer matches a buffer designator listed in
 `kill-or-bury-alive-must-die-list`, kill it immediately, otherwise just bury
 it.